bec-archer/SR80-Manuals/user-manual.md

 **If PASSED:**

-The item moves to the **Tested** status and the detail screen stays open so the tester can enter cost right away (see next section).
+- **Regular items:** The item moves to **Tested** status and the detail screen stays open so the tester can enter cost right away (see next section).
 If the tester walks away without entering cost, the app will automatically return to the queue after the inactivity timeout (see "Auto-Return to Queue" below).
+- **Warranty items:** The cost is already locked at $0, so there's no cost entry step.
+The app shows a brief **"Warranty Complete!"** confirmation and immediately returns to the queue.
+Done.

 **If FAILED:**